-- In July 2014, PPL has successfully validated a new proprietary cell permeable peptide platform technology derived from human genes.
-This proprietary platform technology PPL-003 has been shown to efficiently deliver an active pharmacological agent or cargo into a cell without disrupting the cell membrane. - The lead Candidate for inflammatory eye disease is being evaluated for safety and efficacy in animal studies - Based on positive results, management will initiate GMP manufacturing and GLP preclinical studies to support IND filing and human testing targeting proof of concept in patients. expected to be in 2015.
-Other candidates are being evaluated in vitro and in animal studies to support decisions about further development.
+- · In July 2014, PPL has successfully validated a new proprietary cell permeable peptide platform technology derived from human genes.
+This proprietary platform technology PPL-003 has been shown to efficiently deliver an active pharmacological agent or cargo into a cell without disrupting the cell membrane.
+Formulation work has continued in preparation of its lead cell permeable carrier and anti-inflammatory cargo conjugate to be studied in animal models of non-infectious uveitis and dry eye. - · Based on positive results, and subject to the Company being able to raise the required funding, management will initiate GMP manufacturing and GLP preclinical studies to support IND filing and human testing targeting proof of concept in patients. - expected to be in 2016.